BorisLouis/MMScript/README.md

 One of which includes bidirectional scanning (still with the microscopy stage, here PI motors).

 The idea is to perform spectral mapping, the stage scans while the light is sent to a spectrometer where the pattern is imaged on the camera, the camera acquires after the motor finished moving for a given amount of datapoints, allowing a 2D mapping of the spectra.

+The ressource I found most useful is the following: https://nicost.github.io/I2K-MM/mm_api_b.html#/8/0/0

+Going through MM documentation and version compatibilities issue is a bit challenging, I recommend using LLM (GPT, Claude, etc...) for help debugging as they have access to the documentation.